Good things come to those who wait: the longest gaps between debut chart entries and first Number 1 single

 eric-clapton-tony-christie-lulu-1100.jpg

-The singer and actor topped the charts with You'll Never Walk Alone, his charitable collaboration with 99-year-old fundraising machine Captain Tom Moore.
+The singer and actor topped the charts with You'll Never Walk Alone, his charitable "lockdown" collaboration with 99-year-old fundraising machine Captain Tom Moore.
 The song was to raise money for the NHS, topping up the incredible £28m that the war veteran had already raised.
 While the Captain became the oldest person ever to claim a Number 1 single, Michael has a paragraph of his own on a different page of the history books.

 Michael's debut single Love Changes Everything first appeared in the Top 40 on January 29, 1989, debuting at 24, eventually peaking at Number 2.
-31 years, 2 months and 26 days later, Michael has finally occupied the top spot he narrowly missed out on three decades ago.
+31 years, 2 months and 26 days later, Michael finally occupied the top spot he narrowly missed out on three decades prior.
 This marks the third longest gap between a debut Official Chart entry and first Number 1.

 MORE: View all of the UK's Official Number 1 singles